lglusic/Python_developer_technical_task/README.md

 ## Enabeling extra data search

-You can enable extra data search by uncommenting two cone lines in crawler.py in function get_urls().
+You can enable extra data search by uncommenting two lines in crawler.py in function get_urls().
 They are located between two boxes with instructions.

 ## Testing